highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 ## What we will build

-An asset allocation chart showing how a fund splits its net assets across equity, bonds, cash, and other holdings - built with the **Investment Details Connector** and Highcharts, in four steps from an empty file.
+An asset allocation chart showing how a fund splits its net assets across equity, bonds, cash, and other holdings - built with the **Investment Details Connector** and Highcharts, in three steps from an empty file.

 The connectors ship in two flavours, and they are not interchangeable: